 This is the usual arrangement with mostly static websites or sites that don’t need a lot of upkeep.
 It’s also an ideal way if you plan on doing the day-to-day running of your website yourself.

 If you need someone to constantly take care of your site, you might be better off hiring a full-time web developer.
 This makes sense, for example, if you are building a complex news site that needs a lot of hands-on work, changes often and has a lot of different content.
-Permanent can also mean for a limited time frame or “project based” as is the official lingo these days.
+A permanent can also mean for a limited time frame or “project-based” as is the official lingo these days.

 Do you have an idea of what kind of web developer you need by now?